GSG-G7/shrinc/README.md

 ### **User who want to take a therapy** :pill:

-As a user I can determine my status by answering a Questionnaire in order to find a specific therapist that I believe he/she will be appropriate for me and I can see list of Therapies according to questionnaire result, or I can choose to search (filter) for therapists by various categories like location, cost, specialty, or even by Skype/remote possibility Or I can visit a therapist profile to get more information about him/her, or learn more about therapists types, and I can see Glossary that explains scientific and strange words and I can move freely using the menu in the app, also I can get more about the app using the description that written in seprate about section.
+As a user I can determine my status by answering a Questionnaire in order to find a specific therapist that I believe he/she will be appropriate for me and I can see list of Therapies according to questionnaire result, or I can choose to search (filter) for therapists by various categories like location, cost, specialty, or even by Skype/remote possibility Or I can visit a therapist profile to get more information about him/her, or learn more about therapists types, and I can see Glossary that explains scientific and strange words and I can move freely using the menu in the app, also I can get more about the app using the description that written in separate about section.

 ### **User who gives proper therapy to patients** :syringe:
 As a therapist I can sign up in the app as a a therapy by filling the form that let me enter full details about me to let the people see my profile and contact with me.